8. Appendix: Course Software

 8.2.1.
 Pros

-• provides powerful capabilities, including code completion
+• provides powerful capabilities, including code completion and refactoring

 • does not require network connection once installed